 - Rep. Petri has also cosponsored the Equity for our Nation's Self-Employed Act which would help self-employed individuals across the country afford quality health coverage by eliminating the 15.3 percent tax on health insurance premiums that only self-employed individuals face.
 This would reduce the average cost of health care for these individuals by more than $1,700 annually.

-- Rep. Petri has cosponsored the HEALTH Act of 2011, a bill to improve patient access to health care services and provide improved medical care by reducing the excessive burden the liability system places on the health care delivery system.
+- Rep. Petri has cosponsored legislation to improve patient access to health care services and provide improved medical care by reducing the excessive burden the liability system places on the health care delivery system.

 Rep. Petri believes that medical technology, such as electronic health records, and a greater emphasis on preventative care will help us make great strides in improving the quality of health care and reducing costs.
 Reforms that make health care costs more transparent and give consumers more control over their health care decisions could also lower costs and enhance efficiency.